Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 When in her thirties, she took a drawing class to fulfill her dream.
 One day, the teacher was looking at everyone’s exercise and when he got to Rosalie’s, he took the brush and “corrected” her painting.

-Rosalie never drew ever again after that incident.
+Rosalie never drew again after that incident.
 During the 60 seconds of being corrected, she internalized the belief that she wasn’t good at this, and that she would never become good at it.

 Drawing and writing children’s books remained a distant dream.